EFWob/RetroRadio/README.md

 - In our example we have defined an input with the name 'vol'
 - The _in_ command allows to set or change the "properties" of an input.
   * If more than one property is defined, they are separated by ','.
 If more than one property is set in this list, they are evaluated from left to right.
-  * most properties take an argument, that argument is assigned as usual with _propery = argument_
+  * most properties take an argument, that argument is assigned as usual with _property = argument_
-  * The argument of a property is dereferenced to NVS/RAM if it starts with '@'
+  * The argument of a property is dereferenced to RAM/NVS if it starts with '@'
-  * If _argument_ is not provided, it is assumed to be empty String ''.
+  * If _argument_ is not provided, it is assumed to be the empty String ''.
   * Some properties (_start_ or _stop_ for instance) do not require an _argument_ (in that case, _argument_ will be ignored if set)
 - The property _'src'_ specifies the link to an input
   * Here _'a39'_ is set.
 This means "use pin39 as analog input" There is no checking, if that is a valid (analog) pin.
 In practice, this assignment will result in an